Fattafatta/babel-preset-rescript-solidjs/README.md

       },
     }),
   ],
+  resolve: {
+    dedupe: ['solid-js'],
+  },
 });
 ```

+**Note**: Sometimes `vite` bundles parts of the `solidJS` dependencies twice, which results in errors (like lazy components not loading correctly).
+If you get the warning `You appear to have multiple instances of Solid.
+This can lead to unexpected behavior.`, use the option `resolve.dedupe` like above and the problem should be fixed.

 The babel plugin works with either the `.babelrc` file or by passing the config directly.